-- 8. Challenges to a Confidential Designation.
+8. Challenges to a Confidential Designation.
 The designation of any material or document as Confidential Information is subject to challenge by any party.
 Before filing any motion or objection to a confidential designation, though, the objecting party must meet and confer in good faith to resolve the objection informally without judicial intervention.
-A party that elects to challenge a confidentiality designation may file a motion that identifies the challenged material and sets forth in detail the basis for the challenge.
+A party that elects to challenge a confidentiality designation may file a motion that identifies the challenged material and sets forth in detail the basis for the challenge; the parties are strongly encouraged to consider arranging a telephone conference with the undersigned magistrate judge before filing such a motion, but such a conference is not mandatory.
 The burden of proving the necessity of a confidentiality designation remains with the party asserting confidentiality.
-Until the court rules on the challenge, all parties must continue to treat the materials as Confidential Information under the terms of this Order. - 9.
-Use of Confidential Documents or Information at Trial or Hearing.
+Until the court rules on the challenge, all parties must continue to treat the materials as Confidential Information under the terms of this Order.

+9. Use of Confidential Documents or Information at Trial or Hearing.
 Nothing in this Order will be construed to affect the use of any document, material, or information at any trial or hearing.
-A party that intends to present or anticipates that another party may present Confidential

-Information at a hearing or trial must bring that issue to the attention of the court and the other parties without disclosing the Confidential Information.
+A party that intends to present or anticipates that another party may present Confidential Information at a hearing or trial must bring that issue to the attention of the court and the other parties without disclosing the Confidential Information.
 The court may thereafter make such orders as are necessary to govern the use of such documents or information at the hearing or trial.